konantian/NotableNotebooks/notes/Filtering basiscs.md

     * The resulting image, although clearer, may be a less accurate representation of the image's subject

 **High-boost Filtering**
-  * In image processing, it is often desirable to emphasizehigh frequency components representing the image detailswithout eliminating low frequency components (such assharpening)
+  * In image processing, it is often desirable to emphasize high frequency components representing the image details without eliminating low frequency components (such as sharpening)
   ![High-boost Filtering](@attachment/cmput206/high_boost.png)

 **Image Gradient**